ozanmakes/github-browse-file/README.md

 (`C-u`), you can force them to use the "master" branch.

 `github-browse-commit` can be used to link to the current commit.

+#### Enterprise support

+If you use Github Enterprise or Bitbucket Server, add your domain to `github-browse-file-domains` via `customize` or use something like in your init file:

+    (add-to-list 'github-browse-file-domains '("git.dayjob.com" :type github))

+For Bitbucket you would do:

+    (add-to-list 'github-browse-file-domains '("git.dayjob.com" :type bitbucket))

+**Note:** This assumes that your hosted instance is listening on https.

 ### Contributors
 * [Charles Comstock](https://github.com/dgtized)